matman26/matman26.github.io/_posts/2022-01-14-principles-of-cli-automation.markdown

 your system what you want a given output to be and it takes the necessary steps to get there.

-To make that happen, we need the controller and a feedback function, as well as your reference value.
-The parser module can be thought of as essentially a feedback function: its job is to read unstructured data and return structured data that we can make comparisons to inside our code.
+To make that happen, we need the controller and a feedback function, as well as a reference value.
+A parser can be thought of as essentially a feedback function: its job is to read unstructured data and return structured data that we can make comparisons to inside our code, just like how a temperature sensor translates the current temperature to a voltage value that your circuit can then work with.

 It's in our comparison logic and business logic that we can then make decisions.
 What should happen if the device does not have an NTP server setup?
-Should we add a block of NTP configuration to its candidate config?
+Should we ad d a block of NTP configuration to its candidate config?

 This decision and many others have to be taken at the controller-level, as they will essentially define the capabilities of your controller.
 They need to take into account current business needs and common issues.
 Every network is different.

 Once a decision has been made on how to generate a new configuration to the device, we should then send it.
-Let's remember our Python script sees only structured data, so we use a templating engine to convert that structured data back into a block of configuration the device itself can read, thus closing our automation loop.
+Let's remember our Python script sees only structured data, so we use a templating engine to convert that structured data back into a block of configuration that can be sent to the device, thus closing our automation loop.

 ![Closed-Loop Controller](/assets/images/intent-based-controller.png)

 The construction above depends on the reference value, and that's where you manifest the user or business intention.
 This intention can come from several different sources.
 One such example would be a YAML file where each field is modelled after the device configuration being maintained.
-Source-of-Truth systems are also valid inputs to use as reference, as they are essentially where humans already go for referencing the infrastructure state.
+Inventory systems systems are also valid inputs to use as reference, as they are essentially where humans already go for referencing the latest state of the infrastructure.

 Implementing this closed loop system introducted a side-effect: whathever system we use as reference for our automation instantly becomes a source-of-truth.
 Which